influxdata/telegraf/plugins/inputs/kernel/README.md

 The kernel plugin gathers info about the kernel that doesn't fit into other plugins.
-In general, it is the statistics available in `/proc/stat` that are not covered by other plugins as well as the value of `/proc/sys/kernel/random/entropy_avail` and optionally, Kernel Samepage Merging.
+In general, it is the statistics available in `/proc/stat` that are not covered by other plugins as well as the value of `/proc/sys/kernel/random/entropy_avail` and optionally, Kernel Samepage Merging and Pressure Stall Information.

 The metrics are documented in `man proc` under the `/proc/stat` section.
 The metrics are documented in `man 4 random` under the `/proc/stat` section.